rene-d/vscode-dl/README.md

 ## Description

-This Python3 script downloads the latest Linux version of [Visual Studio Code](http://code.visualstudio.com) and some extensions for installation on computers without Internet connection.
+This Python3 script downloads the latest Linux version of [Visual Studio Code](http://code.visualstudio.com) and some extensions for installation on computers without Internet connection or proxy restrictions.

 The program also creates a catalog in Markdown that can be incorporated into a web page, like `index.html`.

-When it is run again, it updates the extensions and VSCode.
+When it is run again, it tries to update extensions and VSCode to their lastest version.

 ## Requirements